online-go/gtp2ogs/README.md

 **This step can be skipped**

-you may need to install extra tools if the basic usage below fails, such as (run as `sudo` for linux, and as admin for windows)
+you may need to install extra tools if the [Most common usage](https://github.com/wonderingabout/gtp2ogs/blob/clearer-devel/README.md#5-most-common-usage--start-gtp2ogsjs-using-nodejs) below fails, such as
+(run as `sudo` for linux, and as admin for windows)

 ```